How to become a franchisee: Steps, questions and tips

 See if the business has established processes to guide you through things such as:

-It’s even better if they give you access to automated systems for things like accounting, time-recording, payroll, inventory management and customer relationship management.
-Efficient systems for these business functions can save you a lot of time and money – and increase your chance of success.
+It’s even better if you have access to automated systems for accounting, time recording, payroll, inventory management, and customer relationship management.
+These systems can save you time and money and help you succeed.

 How will growth be handled?